christophefarges/flask-odo-ex/Readme.md

 ## Summary

-This project contains the sources for a demo application using python and postgresql to show how to setup and debug a python application with openshift and the odo and oc commands.
+This repository contains the sources for a demo application using python and postgresql to show how to setup and debug a flask application with openshift using the odo and oc commands.

 The debugger we'll be using is ptvsd and Visual Studio Code.

 We will setup the application in openshift, deploy a sample database, fill it with some data and display it with the sample application.

-We will then setup the
+We will then setup the debugger using openshift port forwarding capabilities.

 ## Prerequisites